 I’m not here to tell you that you need to purchase the most expensive version, because you don’t.
 I have the cheapest MacBook Pro from 2018, and I’m still going strong.

 2. External Hard Drive

-While using tools like Dropbox and Google Drive are great for staying organized, it can be hard to keep working files as a designer in cloud programs like these.
-That’s where external hard drives come in.
+Although using tools like Dropbox and Google Drive are great for staying organized, it can be hard to keep working files as a designer in cloud programs like these.
+That’s where an external hard drive comes in.